 - Muscle weakness

-If you believe you are susceptible to any of the aforementioned facet disease causes and you are experiencing facet disease symptoms, contact your physician or other health care provider.
-Through diagnosis, X-rays or an MRI, he or she can determine whether your pain is related to facet disease and prescribe a treatment plan.
+If you have been dealing with similar symptoms, see your primary care physician for a clear diagnosis.
+Through a physical exam, X-rays or an MRI, he or she can determine whether your pain is related to facet disease and prescribe a treatment plan.
 To learn more about treatment options, visit our facet disease treatments page.